RTO-Websites/post-gallery/trunk/README.txt

 == Screenshots ==

-1. This screenshot shows the main-settings-section
+1. This is the Main-settings-section
-1. This screenshot shows the upload-section under a post
+1. This is the upload-section under a post
 3. This screenshot shows the litebox-gallery

 == Changelog ==